-Grants and contracts from the federal, state or local governments, such as transportation grants or Housing and Urban Development Grants, should be offset, prior to reporting on the cost report, against the particular cost or group of costs for which the grant was intended.
+Grants and contracts from the federal, state, or local governments, such as transportation grants or Housing and Urban Development Grants, should be offset, prior to reporting on the cost report, against the particular cost or group of costs for which the grant was intended.
 For example, if a grant was received from the Texas Department of Transportation (TX DOT) to assist in the purchase of a van, the amount of the grant would be deducted from the cost of the van and only the remaining cost, if any, reported on the cost report as a depreciable asset.

 - A. Insurance, Vehicle Report the cost for insurance premiums or, in cases of self-insurance, allowable paid claims for vehicles.
-Report only the portion of the insurance expense directly related to this HCS/TxHmL contracted provider.
-See Insurance Building and Equipment above for details on proper reporting of Insurance expense. - B. Interest, Vehicle Loans Report the interest from loans for vehicles or for repairs/maintenance of vehicles used in the HCS/TxHmL program.
+Report only the portion of the insurance expense directly related to the contracts include in the Cost Report Group.
+See Insurance Building and Equipment above for details on proper reporting of Insurance expense. - B. Interest, Vehicle Loans Report the interest from loans for vehicles or for repairs/maintenance of vehicles used in the PHC, CLASS CMA or CLASS DSA programs.
 If a related party funded the loan, do not enter directly here.
-Enter through Step 8.c. - C. Property Tax, Vehicles Report any property tax paid on vehicles used in the HCS/TxHmL program. - D. Maintenance, Repairs, Gas and Oil Report the applicable amount of automobile expenses related to this program.
+Enter through Step 8.c. - C. Property Tax, Vehicles Report any property tax paid on vehicles used in the PHC, CLASS CMA or CLASS DSA programs. - D. Maintenance, Repairs, Gas and Oil Report the applicable amount of automobile expenses related to this program.
 Personal use of vehicles must be documented and removed from the cost report.
 For cost-reporting purposes, repairs and maintenance expenses are categorized as ordinary or extraordinary repairs. - a.
-Ordinary transportation equipment repairs and maintenance are defined as outlays for parts, labor and related supplies that are necessary to keep an asset in operating condition, but neither add materially to the use value of the asset nor prolong its life appreciably.
-Ordinary repairs include tune-ups, oil changes, cleaning, inspections and replacement of parts due to normal wear and tear (such as tires, brakes, shocks and exhaust components).
+Ordinary transportation equipment repairs and maintenance are defined as outlays for parts, labor, and related supplies that are necessary to keep an asset in operating condition, but neither add materially to the use value of the asset nor prolong its life appreciably.
+Ordinary repairs include tune-ups, oil changes, cleaning, inspections, and replacement of parts due to normal wear and tear (such as tires, brakes, shocks, and exhaust components).
 Ordinary repairs may be expensed in the year the expense is accrued and reported directly in this item. - b.
-Extraordinary or major vehicle repairs involve relatively large expenditures, are not normally recurring and usually increase the use value or the service life of an asset beyond what it was before the repair.
+Extraordinary or major vehicle repairs involve relatively large expenditures, are not normally recurring, and usually increase the use value or the service life of an asset beyond what it was before the repair.
 Extraordinary repairs include such things as engine and transmission overhaul and replacement.
 Extraordinary repairs that cost \$1,000 or more and have a useful life in excess of one year may not be reported directly in this item.
 They must be capitalized and depreciated by reporting in Step 8.e.
-See 1 TAC §355.103(b)(9) (B). - E. Other Transportation Expenses Expenses such as license tags, parking fees and tolls should be reported in this item.
-Parking fines or penalties are not allowable costs and should not be in this cost report.
-Provide an itemization of each category of expense and its associated dollar amount in the Notes section. - 15.
-Staff Training/Seminars To be allowable, the training must be located within the state of Texas (unless not available in Texas) and be related directly and primarily to the job being performed by the staff person attending the training.
+See §355.103(b)(9)(A-B).